-I live in Chicago with my husband and our charmingly bossy cat, along with a small army of succulents, a tomato-red teapot, and an increasingly tall pile of books I keep meaning to read.
+I'm a writer, mentor, and technologist based in Chicago, where I live in a 100-year-old apartment with a small army of succulents, two teapots, and a growing pile of books I keep meaning to read.

-I learned HTML and CSS in 1998 and began designing and building websites professionally shortly afterward.
+I learned HTML, CSS, and Photoshop (this was pre-Illustrator, y'all) in 1998 and began designing and building websites professionally shortly afterward.
 I migrated into product development, project management, and communications strategy; later, I became a teacher and mentor.
 Now I do all the above in a career that's colorful, fun, and always interesting.
 I love it.

-I have written publicly for 15 years in various social spheres and remain relentlessly curious about what we share, where we share, and why we share it.
-I'm interested in the families we build online and off.
+I have written publicly for 15 years in various social spheres across multiple projects, and I remain relentlessly curious about what we share, where we share, and why we share it.
+I'm interested in the families, networks, and cultures we build online and off.
 And I'm deeply fascinated with the growing ranks of digital natives who are so used to touchscreens that they try to do the same with magazines.